Days of Wine and Roses (Playhouse 90): Revivals

 In 2003, Rachel Wood directed the New York stage premiere of Days of Wine and Roses, an off-Broadway production by the Boomerang Theatre Company.
-In 2005, the Northern Irish writer Owen McCafferty relocated Days of Wine and Roses to London in the 1960s, reworking it to focus on a young couple just arrived from Belfast.
-That stage version had a West End premiere at the Donmar Warehouse directed by Peter Gill, who had previously staged McCafferty's National Theatre hit, Scenes from the Big Picture.
+In 2005, the Northern Irish writer Owen McCafferty moved Days of Wine and Roses to London in the 1960s, reworking it to focus on a young couple just arrived from Belfast.
+That stage version had a West End premiere at the Donmar Warehouse directed by Peter Gill, who had previously staged McCafferty's National Theatre hit Scenes from the Big Picture.

 Legacy

-The Criterion Collection included the teleplay as part of a special edition three-disc box set entitled The Golden Age of Television, which was part of a PBS anthology series.
-In addition to the teleplay, is an introduction featuring interviews with the cast and crew about the production.
+The Criterion Collection included the teleplay as part of a special edition three-disc box set titled The Golden Age of Television, which was part of a PBS anthology series.
+In addition to the teleplay, there is an introduction featuring interviews with the cast and crew about the production.